The Best Car Seats for Preemies

 Clek Liing

 Why it’s great: If you want a compact luxury seat that still fits preemies well, the Clek Liing is a fantastic option.
-It’s also one of the few seats that doesn’t require the base to install, which can be helpful in emergencies or taxi situations.
+This seat offers a rigid latch, a load leg, and European belt path routine if you want to install it baseless.

 Nuna PIPA Urbn

 Why it’s great: Another compact, premium choice that fits small babies surprisingly well.
-Like the Liing, the Urbn is baseless by design and super lightweight—great for city living or smaller cars.
+The Urbn is baseless by design and super lightweight—great for city living or smaller cars and third row access.

 Chicco KeyFit 30